notmarian/collectionbuilder-demo/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

+## Testing CollectionBuilder

+This is a first pass test of using static site generators for digital exhibitions.
+Current status: completed the extremely basic tutorial.

 ## About the Collection

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: